valerieniloinsigh31/footnote-app/README.md

 In my design, I wanted to convey the fast-moving and transient nature of what the app is intended for (quickly occurring spouts of creativity) so I used bright colors, quick messages/modals and various animations including...

-Also to emphasize the 'by foot' or transient element, I used the color scheme of the title to spearate the Foot from the Note-Foot in purple, Note in black.
+Also to emphasize the 'by foot' or transient element, I used the color scheme of the title to separate the Foot from the Note-Foot in purple, Note in black.
+## Colors
+Color combinations
+Rgba etc
+Color palette
 Colors used: Peachpuff and purple
+Traditional green and red used for submit, edit, delete buttons
-Shape: Maintained the summary of cards from blog walkthrough, appreciated the visual Use of opaque footpprint: Above masthead on summary page and in place of masthead on individual idea pages-inkeeping with the transient, on foot theme.
+Shape: Maintained the summary of cards from blog walkthrough, appreciated the visual impact as the cards look like post-it notes and aligned with the theme of footnote…deliberately note exactly aligned in terms of size, to represent diversity
+Use of opaque footprint as background: Above masthead on summary page and in place of masthead on individual idea pages-inkeeping with the transient, on foot theme.
-Font used: Dancing Script

-Additional design feature: Use of Superscript

-Footsteps...

-Design-focused on smaller devices...phones/ipads/tablets/laptops while on the move-empahsis on responsiveness

-Important to have one idea per page once you click into idea cards via the summary page...to avoid oversaturtion.
+Font used: Dancing Script-the font looks like handwriting, very neat, calligraphy esque handwriting and accordingly was inkeeping with the theme of creative writing

+Additional design feature: Use of Superscript.
+To represent the ‘footnote’ theme.
+The comments are there to build/extrapolate on the original ideas not to negate from them or to be off topic

+Incorporated font awesome a lot…footsteps beside ‘thread softly because you thread on my dreams” Semantic styling of font, added to word play ‘Foot’ and ‘Note’ aspects of name in different colours

+The responsive nature of design-focused on smaller devices...phones/ipads/tablets/laptops while on the move-emphasis on responsiveness.
+This is because the app is aimed for busy people who are on the go who are struck with inspiration and want quick feedback for their ideas.

 Use of footnote superscript in the title (and dragging into the footnotes).
 To support the idea that users are contributing small tidbits of inspiration/nudges in the right direction, adding on to the idea like a footnote as opposed to offering major insights.

-<b>FEATURES</b>

--Admin interface (moderation of site-deleting ideas and footnotes)

--Post idea-all users can see

--Logged in users can check the green tick to indicate they approve of the idea, a counter feature displays the amount of approvals on the summary card for each idea on the summary page

--If vote pursue idea, can leave a footnote...Footnotes are max length 280 characters-FootNote is posted, visible for other users to see.
-FootNotes appear under the idea on the idea page.

-The purpose of the footnote is for users to give one sentence of constructive criticism on the idea.
-Each user can post as many footnotes as they want.
-The FootNote reveals who created the FootNote and when they created it.

--Superuser posts an idea.
-Max length 280 words, a quick idea that occurs to them while out and about.
-Once posted and polls have opened, they cannot edit the idea any more as this would create a false reflection on what had been voted for if others users had already voted.
-Superuser can only delete idea and when deleted all associated footnotes will delete with that idea.

--Users can like or dislike other footnotes as they please.
-They cannot comment on other footnotes.
-Footnotes have a max length and users can only post one footnote per idea to avoid oversaturation.

--Navigation bar.
-Summary page with summary cards for different ideas (revealing amount of likes/footnotes on an idea).
-Login/Logoff function.
-Register function.
-Medley tab, this is a decorative tab, to provide quick inspiration-quotes from famous writers and three circles in the shape of an idea bubble which generate random footnotes from the database.
--Tooltips

--Modal messages...how used
+-Modal messages...automatically generated messages that are prompted when various actions are taken.
+(E.g. a modal message appears when a footnote is submitted or when the user logs out)

 -Alert messages

 -Counter on likes and counter on number of footnotes-can like without leaving a foonote, both reflected in the summar card on summary page

-<b>Future features</b>
+<b>Future features of design</b>
--Filter on FootNotes under idea for different users -Order footnotes by amount of likes
--Order idea cards on summary page by most liked
--The main image that appears on the idea will be also uploaded by the app user, it will be connected to their mobile.
+To be complete

-## Technologies usex
+# Technologies used
 -Summernote
 -Django
 -Crispy forms